knxd/knxd/doc/inifile.rst

     It's an error to specify this option without also using "device".

+  * setting (int)

+    The setting to use on this device configuration.
+Most interfaces only have one, so this option is not needed.

+    It's an error to specify this option without also using "config".

   * interface (int)

-    The interface to use on this device configuration.
+    The interface to use on this setting.
 Most interfaces only have one, so this option is not needed.

-    It's an error to specify this option without also using "config".
+    It's an error to specify this option without also using "setting".

 tpuarts
 -------